 - Increase your disposal schedule – Daily disposable lenses have clinically shown a decrease in dry eye.
 They minimize the use of preservative-filled disinfecting solutions, decrease ocular irritation from lens deposits, and are often made from lens materials that promote more hydration.

-- Consider CRT lenses – These lenses are worn overnight to temporarily reshape your cornea.
+- Consider CRT lenses – These specialty contact lenses, also referred to as orthokeratology, are worn overnight to temporarily reshape your cornea.
 Upon waking, nearsighted patients can focus distant objects clearly WITHOUT the use of contacts (or glasses) during waking hours.

 - Wear sunglasses-Dust, wind, and dry environments can contribute to dry eye.
 Sunglasses act as a shield against the elements (and cataracts if they provide 100% UV protection).
 This is a practice even non-contact lens wearers should implement!